Ancient Egyptian History See also:

 Asian-American Heritage - See DIVERSITY / MULTICULTURAL RESOURCES - Asian & Asian American.

-China: Ancient China [Archived page; media features do not work] - Explores the cultures of Ancient China, including crafts, artisans, writing, tombs & ancestors, and more; with photos.
+China: Ancient China [Archived page; media features may not work] - Explores the cultures of Ancient China, including crafts, artisans, writing, tombs & ancestors, and more; with photos.
 Click on a subject, then click on the image that appears.
 (2007, British Museum)

 China: 50 Years of Communism [NOTE: Archived page; media files do not play] - A look back at the history of China from 1949-1999, with articles and images (2000, British Broadcasting Corporation).
 See also Li Zhensheng: Red-Color News Soldier for an overview of China's Cultural Revolution, 1964-1976.
 Brief text with lots of photographs; mouse over images for descriptions (Contact Press Images).
 High school and up.